Gabesarch/brain-dissection/README.md

 ## GQA dataset
 For evaluation of the GQA dataset, please download the GQA dataset : [Link](https://cs.stanford.edu/people/dorarad/gqa/download.html)

+Then, to get segmentation masks for the dataset from Segment Anything, please run `__main__` in `backend/dataloaders/gqa_loader.py`, setting appropriate paths in the arguments.

 Put the dataset in `./datasets`

 # Response-Optimized Training

 ## Training on NSD
 Train a network to predict the responses of NSD.
-You can see `nets/convnet_alt.py` for the model file and `models/convnet_fit_nsd.py` for the model training code.
+You can see `nets/convnet_alt.py` for the model file and `run/convnet_fit_nsd.py` for the model training code.
 To train on a model on the NSD data using default hyperparameters (see `arguments.py`), run the following (for example ROI RSC):
 ```
 python main.py \
     --rois RSC \